ufidon/devops/labs/lab04/README.md

 **1. Objectives**

-* Learn how to do various tasks data mining and machine learning using Orange.
+* Learning how to do various tasks of data mining and machine learning using Orange.
 * [Choosing the right estimator](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)

 **2. Tasks**